Louisa Lumsden: University Hall

 University Hall, the first residential hall for women students in Scotland, was founded at St Andrews University in 1896; Louisa Lumsden was appointed its first warden.
 The intention was to create a Scottish version of Girton, but it met some resistance from men and some of the female students it was intended for.
 Lumsden resigned her post in 1900.

 Women's emancipation

 In 1908 Louisa Lumsden accepted an invitation to become president of the Aberdeen Suffrage Association.
 She was a non-militant suffragist and provided a caravan called "Curlew", used by campaigners to travel about the country.
 In 1913 she spoke at a rally in Hyde Park, London, on behalf of the Scottish branch of the National Union of Women's Suffrage Societies and later became one of the vice-presidents of the Scottish Churches' League for Woman Suffrage.
 Lumsden also spoke at the Aberdeen Association for Women's Suffrage on 19 February 1913, on 'Why should not Women be Citizens?' to the Oddfellows association.
-She was the one who planted The Suffragette Oak in Glasgow, which was chosen as tree of the year in 2015.
+She was the one who planted The Suffrage Oak in Glasgow, which was chosen as tree of the year in 2015.